East Jerusalem Clashes Between Palestinians and Israel Police Are Worst Violence in Years

 These confrontations will continue as long as the harassment by settlers and extremists and the escalation by the Israeli security establishment continues

 Eli Nesan, an Israeli political analyst and expert on the Israeli-Palestinian conflict, told The Media Line that the ongoing tension is not beneficial for either side.

 “Things should return to normal because the continuing tension between Jews and Arabs in Jerusalem is not in the interest of any party.
 Merchants in east Jerusalem will suffer if the situation continues,” he said.

 The tensions in the city fueled parallel protests throughout the West Bank and Gaza, seeing Palestinians demonstrating in solidarity with their brethren in Jerusalem.
-Palestinian militants in Gaza launched dozens of rockets toward Israel on Friday night and Saturday.
+Palestinian fighters in Gaza launched dozens of rockets toward Israel on Friday night and Saturday.
 Israel responded with airstrikes targeting Hamas positions in the coastal strip.